sisik1967/CustomerManagerMaven1/README.md

 In this project, I used Object-Oriented Principles such as inheritance, polimorphism, encapsulation, abstraction, composition, and interface.

 I also practiced "Project Build Tool" and "Apache Maven" in Java.

+I added one more coffee company (Dunkin' Donuts) in the project.